“I’d rather have a root canal!”

 - Sometimes no symptoms are present

 Thanks to advances in dental techniques and technology, root canals can be performed with no more discomfort than that experienced during a routine cavity filling.
-Followed by the proper home care and routine visits to our Brandon, FL dental office, root canal patients enjoy fully functional teeth.
+Followed by the proper home care and routine visits to our Brandon office, root canal patients enjoy fully functional teeth.